naman632/Discuss/README.md

 ## Contributing

-Both developers and non-developers are invited to contribute to this project.
+Both developers and non-developers are invited to contribute to this project by adding a PR.
-You can clone this repository and add a PR.
 If genuine, the changes would be approved and added to the master branch.

 ### For Adding Articles